-You may know Vit C as the stuff in citrus fruits or a good go-to when you feel the onset of a cold, but vitamin C is found in many foods and skincare products and is crucial for our body health.
+You may know Vitamin C as the stuff in citrus fruits or a good go-to when you feel the onset of a cold but vitamin C is found in many foods and skincare products and is crucial for our body health.
 Vitamin C, also named L-ascorbic acid, is water-soluble, photosensitive and is the most important antioxidant in the hydrophilic phase.
-Vitamin C is not naturally synthesized by the human body and therefore adequate dietary intake of vitamin C is required and essential for a healthy human diet.
+Vitamin C is not naturally synthesised by the human body and therefore adequate dietary intake of vitamin C is required and essential for a healthy human diet.

 It’s found in dark green and cruciferous vegetables like spinach, broccoli, cabbage and Brussels sprouts.
 You can also find it in high concentrations in citrus fruits, peppers, tomatoes, berries and potatoes.